goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 ### Opening up the project in CLion

-Once you have created a compiled the Autoware with the commands above, you can load it into CLion.
+Once you have created and compiled Autoware.Auto with the commands above, you can load it into CLion.

-Navigate to File | Open on the main menu, choose the compile_commands.json (it will be located in `AutowareAuto/build/` folder) file and click Open as Project.
+Navigate to File | Open on the main menu, choose the `compile_commands.json` (it will be located in `AutowareAuto/build/` folder) file and click Open as Project.

-By default, the project root is set to the directory containing the compilation database file, in our case this is the `AutowareAuto/build/ folder`.
+By default, the project root is set to the directory containing the compilation database file which, in our case, is the `AutowareAuto/build/` folder.

-To change the project root, select Tools | Compilation Database | Change Project Root from the main menu, and select `AutowareAuto` directory from there.
+To change the project root, select Tools | Compilation Database | Change Project Root from the main menu, and select the `AutowareAuto` directory from there.

 Now CLion's code insight, refactoring, analysis, and navigation are fully available for your project.